gatewayapps/ims-shared-client/README.md

 * DisplayName - Given a user either renders the displayName or firstName + lastName
 * EquipmentAutosuggest - renders an auto complete input for selecting equipment from the IMS hub
 * ErrorAlert - renders a Bootstrap error alert box when provided a message
+* FileUploader - renders a wrapper that can receive file drops and upload them
 * FormGroup - renders a from group with support for showing validation errors
 * LoadingIndicator - spinning circular loading indicator
 * RequiredIndicator - renders an asterisk for showing when an input is required
 * SingleUserSelector - renders a component that toggles the UserAutosuggest for selecting a single user
 * SortableListHeader - renders a clickable header for a list to change sort order
 * UserAutosuggest - renders an auto complete input for selecting user accounts from the IMS hub
+* Utilities
+..* IconHelper - getIconForMimeType(mimeType) - returns font-awesome icon for a given mime type